-SANTA ROSA, Calif., October 9, 2012 — Thermal Technology recently shipped a 25-ton, 10,000 amp spark plasma sintering (SPS) system to Idaho National Laboratory’s (INL) Center for Space Nuclear Research (CSNR).
-The SPS Model 25-10 is fitted with a glove box for handling materials in a controlled environment and will be integral to the CSNR’s study of advanced high-temperature fuel and structural materials fabrication.
+SANTA ROSA, Calif., October 9, 2012 — Thermal Technology recently shipped a 25-ton, 10,000AMP spark plasma sintering (SPS) system to Idaho National Laboratory’s (INL) Center for Space Nuclear Research (CSNR).
+The SPS Model 25-10 is fitted with a glove box for handling materials in a controlled environment.
+This will be integral to the CSNR’s study of advanced high-temperature fuel and structural materials fabrication.

-Dr. Robert O’Brien of the INL’s Center for Space Nuclear Research is the Principal Investigator for their cermet fuels and radioisotope encapsulation research programs, and serves as the Radiological Spark Plasma Sintering (RSPS) Facility lead.
+Dr. Robert O’Brien of the INL’s Center for Space Nuclear Research is the Principal Investigator for their cermet fuels and radioisotope encapsulation research programs.
+He also serves as the Radiological Spark Plasma Sintering (RSPS) Facility lead.
 “Located at INL’s Center for Advanced Energy Studies, the RSPS facility will allow the CSNR to conduct pioneering research into advanced fabrication methods for future high performance nuclear fuels, while creating a truly unique facility that will be open for collaborative use by the international research community,” says O’Brien.

 SPS has multiple commercial applications.
 SPS technology uses non-conventional sintering techniques.
 It generates heat internally, as opposed to conventional methods of materials densification such as hot pressing.
 In that instance, heat is external to the sample.
 While traditional methods of materials processing require hours to reach peak temperature, SPS takes only minutes.
 Benefits include significant saving of time and energy, and the ability to retain material grain structures.
 The latter is an important feature when processing nano-structure materials.